IgniteUI/igniteui-docfx/en/components/ripple.md

 #### Custom Color

-You can set the ripple color again using `igxRipple`.
+You can set the ripple color using `igxRipple`.
+In this sample, we set white color to the ripple.
 ```html
 <button igxButton="raised" igxRipple="white">White</button>
 ```
-This sample is with white ripple color:
 <div class="sample-container loading" style="height: 68px">
     <iframe seamless width="100%" height="100%" frameborder="0" src="{environment:demosBaseUrl}/ripple-sample-6" onload="onSampleIframeContentLoaded(this);">
 </div>

 #### Centered Ripple Effect
-The ripple effect will start from the location of the click event.
-You can change that behaviour by using `igxRippleCentered` and set the center of the element as origin.
+The ripple effect starts from the position of the click event.
+You can change this behavior using `igxRippleCentered` and setting the center of the element as origin.
 ```html
 <button igxButton="raised" igxRipple="white" igxRippleCentered="true">Centered</button>
 ```